Resource Persons: Eric Fripp and Katia Bianchini

-Prior to the 1951 Convention there has frequently been no distinction drawn between stateless persons and refugees, two classes of persons who were defined by the shared characteristic of being unable or unwilling to rely on the protection of the State from which they originated.
+Prior to the 1951 Convention, there has frequently been no distinction drawn between stateless persons and refugees, two classes of persons who were defined by the shared characteristic of being unable or unwilling to rely on the protection of the State from which they originated.
 For instance, the League of Nations Arrangement of 12 May 1926 relating to the issue of identity certificates to Russian and Armenian Refugees defined “refugees” belonging to the respective groups as “Russian: Any person of Russian origin who does not enjoy or who no longer enjoys the protection of the Government of the Union of Soviet Socialist Republics and who has not acquired another nationality” and “Armenian: Any person of Armenian origin formerly a subject of the Ottoman Empire who does not enjoy or who no longer enjoys the protection of the Government of the Turkish Republic and who has not acquired another nationality” (League of Nations Treaty Series Vol LXXXIX, No 2004).
-The League of Nations Convention of 28 October, 1933 relating to the International Status of Refugees at article 1 adopted the definition of Russian, Armenian, and other refugees as defined in previous Arrangements (League of Nations Treaty Series Vol CLIX, No 3663).
+The League of Nations Convention of 28 October 1933 relating to the International Status of Refugees at article 1 adopted the definition of Russian, Armenian, and other refugees as defined in previous Arrangements (League of Nations Treaty Series Vol CLIX, No 3663).

-The practice of making little, if any, distinction between stateless persons and refugees continued into and through the Second World War.
-The 1951 Convention represented a decisive break with this, its protection being restricted to a subclass of those without the protection of a State, the subclass consisting in those who were outside their country of nationality or former habitual residence and who possessed a WFFPCR.
-In practice those persons who, whether or not they are stateless, are refugees within the scope of the 1951 Convention, in most cases have superior protections to any which are given to stateless people under the separate treaty regime relating to statelessness: the 1954 Convention relating to the Status of Stateless People and 1961 Convention on the Reduction of Statelessness.
+The practice of making little, if any, the distinction between stateless persons and refugees continued into and through the Second World War.
+The 1951 Convention represented a decisive break with this, its protection is restricted to a subclass of those without the protection of a State, the subclass consisting in those who were outside their country of nationality or former habitual residence and who possessed a WFFPCR.
+In practice, those persons who, whether or not they are stateless, are refugees within the scope of the 1951 Convention, in most cases have superior protections to any which are given to stateless people under the separate treaty regime relating to statelessness: the 1954 Convention relating to the Status of Stateless People and 1961 Convention on the Reduction of Statelessness.
 For these reasons, and notwithstanding efforts by some states, by non-governmental organisations, and by UNHCR, which has a special mandate relating to statelessness granted by the UN General Assembly, statelessness is an enduring phenomenon, affecting at least 11 million people worldwide today, and it is frequently important to be able to ascertain whether a stateless person qualifies as a refugee under the 1951 Convention.

 Definition of statelessness, and subcategories of statelessness

 The 1954 Convention relating to the Status of Stateless People defines the term "stateless person" as meaning “a person who is not considered as a national by any State under the operation of its law”.
-This obviously covers a very broad range of circumstances, including for example (i) the absence of a legal entitlement to nationality of any State, and (ii) the refusal of a State to acknowledge an individual’s legal entitlement to nationality, whether for reasons such as the absence of evidence, or as a consequence of official or semi-official policy or practice of the authorities of a State.
+This obviously covers a very broad range of circumstances, including for example (i) the absence of a legal entitlement to the nationality of any State, and (ii) the refusal of a State to acknowledge an individual’s legal entitlement to nationality, whether for reasons such as the absence of evidence or as a consequence of official or semi-official policy or practice of the authorities of a State.

 There are two categories of stateless persons: de jure and de facto.